Criterion on Demand

 See the attached guide for more details.

-Please note that Criterion on Demand is Criterion's fully-hosted subscription product.
-Streaming rights for self-hosted videos can also be purchased separately on a title-by-title basis directly from the vendor.
+Otherwise, streaming rights for self-hosted videos can also be purchased separately on a title-by-title basis.

-WIth the exception of Google Chrome, in order to play films, users must have the Silverlight browser plug-in installed.
+In order to play films in Internet Explorer 11 on the Windows 7 operating system, the user must have the Silverlight browser plug-in installed.
 This is a DRM system which is designed to prevent misuse of the digital content.
 Silverlight is free and takes only a few minutes to download and install.
-Silverlight is compatible with a wide variety of operating systems and browsers.

 The vendor has provided stanza to assist with EZproxy configuration: